Dtrotman20/HangmanGam/README.md

 ## SETUP
 - Clone respository in your terminal using the command: git clone (https://github.com/Dtrotman20/HangmanGame.git)
+- (If you recieve an error, most likely you do not have git installed.
+Download here (Windows): https://git-scm.com/downloads/win)
 - Navigate to project directory using the command: cd HangmanGame
 - Install dependencies using the command: npm install
 - Start development server with the command: npm start